© 2023 Specter Ops, Inc. ALL RIGHTS RESERVED.

 Web Browser and SharpHound/AzureHound connections

 BloodHound Enterprise uses a shared AWS Application Load Balancer.
-The load balancer policy has been set to ELBSecurityPolicy-TLS-1-2-2017-01.
-This is the most restrictive policy AWS offers for TLS listeners and means that BloodHound Enterprise:
+The load balancer policy has been set to ELBSecurityPolicy-TLS13-1-2-2021-06.
+With this policy, BloodHound Enterprise:

 Supported ciphers